japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 post simply adds the input GetMapOutputMessage to the <<mapOutputRequests, mapOutputRequests>> internal queue.

-post is used when MapOutputTrackerMasterEndpoint is requested to xref:scheduler:MapOutputTrackerMasterEndpoint.adoc#GetMapOutputStatuses[handle a GetMapOutputStatuses message].
+post is used when MapOutputTrackerMasterEndpoint is requested to scheduler:MapOutputTrackerMasterEndpoint.md#GetMapOutputStatuses[handle a GetMapOutputStatuses message].

 == [[stop]] Stopping MapOutputTrackerMaster